 How did we pick?
-We determined which cars met our pricing criteria based on the fair market range for dealer prices listed by Kelley Blue Book.
+We determined which cars met our pricing criteria based on the fair market range for dealer prices listed by Kelley Blue Book (KBB).
 From there, we looked at Consumer Reports reliability scores to see how these cars are likely to hold up in daily use.
 Finally, we considered factors like safety, performance, practicality, and style to see which cars were genuinely worth buying.

 2014 Mazda 3

 Why should you buy this: It covers all the bases, and then some

 Who’s it for: Anyone looking for a practical, fun car